 A comprehensive range of support services, including a call room suite, a free iPhone, and dry cleaning are provided to residents.

-General surgery resident Thomas Pham, M.D., M.S. says the research experience in the Department of Surgery at The Ohio State University Medical Center provides residents with a valuable opportunity to broaden their skills and deepen their understanding.
+General surgery resident Thomas Pham, M.D., M.S. says the research experience in the Department of Surgery at The Ohio State University Wexner Medical Center provides residents with a valuable opportunity to broaden their skills and deepen their understanding.

 Research is a vital component of the Department of Surgery’s mission.
 The Department’s research efforts are focused on key areas of interest that promise to yield significant results in the understanding of disease and the improvement of clinical care.